kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0036 Noise standards  aircraft type and airworthiness certification.md

 ### Section K1 General

-This appendix prescribes noise limits and procedures for measuring noise and adjusting the data to standard conditions for tiltrotors as specified in §36.1 of this part.
+This appendix prescribes noise limits and procedures for measuring noise and adjusting the data to standard conditions for tiltrotors as specified in [[Volume 1/C Aircraft/0036 Noise standards  aircraft type and airworthiness certification.md#§36.1   Applicability and definitions.|§36.1]] of this part.

 ### Section K2 Noise Evaluation Measure